ThomasJon196/quadcopter/README.md

 ### Arduino Baud-Rate

 - Sets the datarate in bits/s for the serial communication.
 - A to small baud-rate might slow down the loop(), if many Serial.prints are executed.
+Buffer hast to be reserved for each character.
+If the baud-rate is slow it takes longer to send one.
+- Remove all unneccecery Serial.prints from loop(), or safe them otherweise to read later.

 ### IMU - MP6050 (+ Magnetometer)